 Undergraduate students may be eligible for Direct Subsidized Loans.
 The government covers the interest that accrues while a student is enrolled at least half-time in school.
 Graduate students are not eligible for this loan type.

 Direct Unsubsidized Loans are available to both graduate and undergraduate students.
-The undergraduate private student loan has a lower interest rate than the unsubsidized loan for graduate students.
-Undergrads have an interest rate of 4.99% for the 2022-2023 school year, while it is 6.54% for graduate students.
+The undergraduate student federal loan has a lower interest rate than the unsubsidized loan for graduate students.
+Undergrads have an interest rate of 5.50% for the 2023-2024 school year, while it is 7.05% for graduate students.

 Direct PLUS Loans are available for graduate students.
 Only undergraduate students who are considered independent, or who are dependent undergraduate students whose parents are unable to obtain PLUS Loans may be eligible to borrow a PLUS loan.